On bound-states of the Gross Neveu model with massive fundamental fermions: Introduction

 Unlike the method we have used in \cite{Frishman:2013dvg} and \cite{Frishman:2014cma}, in this paper we use a much simpler method.
 Following the gross Neveu model [GN] \cite{Gross:1974jv}, we formulate the quartic interactions by invoking a singlet auxiliary field which trivially upon integrating it out yields the ordinary formulation.
 We compute (exactly in large $N$) the self-energy of the auxiliary field, but this time with non-zero fermion mass, and check for what domain of the parameters of the theory it admits poles.
-It is found that there is one bound state, for a certain region of the renormalized coupling constant.
-In the limit of infinite coupling the boundstate becomes massless and the binding energy is twice the fermion physical mass.
-It is worth mentioning that the binding at threshold for the massless case is the leading result in large N but at finite N it was found out in \cite{Dashen:1975xh} that $\frac{M_\sigma}{2M_F}= \cos\left[\frac{\pi}{N-2} \right]$ so that there is a binding energy at order $O(\frac{1}{N^2})$.
+It turns out that the effective potential has two minima.
+There are no bound states around the lower one, while there is one bound state around the other one.
+This state is unstable.
+It decays by tunneling to the lower minimum, which is the ground state.
+Its life time dependence on the mass and the coupling constant is determined.
+In the limit of infinite coupling this state becomes massless and the binding energy is twice the fermion physical mass.
+It is worth mentioning that the binding at threshold for the massless case is the leading result in large N, but at finite N it was found out in \cite{Dashen:1975xh} that $\frac{M_\sigma}{2M_F}= \cos\left[\frac{\pi}{N-2} \right]$ so that there is a binding energy at order $O(\frac{1}{N^2})$ (See also \cite{Moshe:2003xn} eq 4.27).

 The GN model and its generalizations have been thoroughly investigated from various different points of view.
 For review papers and references therein see \cite{Rosenstein:1990nm} in 2+1 dimensions and \cite{Moshe:2003xn}.
-The massive GN model has attracted less attention than the massless one, however certain properties of the massive were also examined for instance in \cite{Feinberg:1996kr}, where the binding energies for all the antisymmetric tensor multiplets were computed.
+The massive GN model has attracted less attention than the massless one, however certain properties of the massive were also examined for instance in \cite{Dashen:1975xh} \cite{Feinberg:1996kr}, where the binding energies for all the antisymmetric tensor multiplets were computed.

 The paper is organized as follows.
 In section $\S 2$ we describe three methods of handling bound states in QFT, and in particular we elaborate on the auxiliary field method.
 In the next section we review the self energy of the auxiliary field.
 In section $\S4 $ we calculate the effective potential, for the case of a massive fermion.
-We show that for a certain range of the coupling constant the system admits one bound state.
+We show that for a certain range of the coupling constant the system admits one quasi-stable bound state.
 In the last section we summarize the results of the various different cases and present some open questions.